ghga-de/milestones-docs/67-oryx/technical_specification.md

 Thankfully the majority of configuration *does* use the same names, but the issue can be completely resolved if we just standardize the config.
-After all, if we can define a schema for a given Kafka event in a library, then we can also define standardized config for the corresponding event topic and type.
+After all, if we can define a schema for a given Kafka event in a library, i.e.
+`ghga-event-schemas`, then we can also define standardized config for the corresponding event topic and type.

-By storing this config definition in a central location, we also reduce change propagation & maintenance costs in the potential event that we drastically rework our Kafka layout.
+By storing this config schema in a central location, we also reduce change propagation & maintenance costs in the potential event that we drastically rework our use of Kafka.
 This could later be married with the currently dormant `schema_registry` so Kafka-related domain concepts are fully co-located.